Booked, but underpriced

 A calendar can look full and still underperform.
 What matters is not just whether nights get booked, but when they book, at what rate, how much work they create, and how dependent the result is on your own availability.

-Peak dates often fill anyway.
-The real question is whether the rate matched demand.
+Peak dates often book anyway.
+The real question is whether the rate matched demand when guests were ready to pay more.

-Many homes perform well in high season and then lose momentum because pricing and positioning stay static.
+Many homes perform well in high season, then lose momentum because pricing and positioning stay static.

 The biggest losses are usually not dramatic mistakes.
 They are small, repeated misses that stack up over a full year.